Not something I ever thought I’d blog about!

 By the time the speaker had got to her comment of “being a mum isn’t everything”, the crowd had fully launched into shouting (one at a time) their strongly opposing opinions, experiences and emotional tales.
 This was the one that angered me the most.
 I HAVE a degree.
 I have great achievements in my life.
 I have hobbies, interests, I’m starting my own business, but BEING A MUM IS EVERYTHING.
 It is the be all and end all of my life.
 My three children are my entire world, and if I had to sacrifice all the things I’ve achieved in my life, to be their mum – I’d do it in a heartbeat.

-In my relationship, Hubs and I treat each other equally.
+In my relationship, Jonny and I treat each other equally.
 We both work.
 We both care for our children.
 We both do housework.
 We both write blogs.
 We have different hobbies and we have similar hobbies.
 There is not just equality in our marriage, but team work too.

 I write a mummy blog (that I’m hugely proud of) – this here one you are reading now.
 I’m never going to label myself as a feminist.
 I can live with or without jam.
 I love my trainers, equally as much as my stilettos.
 I mostly believe in equality, except when it comes to heavy lifting – or taking the bins out… those are a mans job! 😉